Friday, July 27, 2012

 Everyone having a great time enjoying the tunes.

-Special guest Larry Joe Taylor, on the other hand, started out as a avid fan of music in the 1970's.
+Special guest Larry Joe Taylor, on the other hand, started out as an avid fan of music in the 1970s.

-Forty years later he is a respected singer, and songwriter, and the driving force behind a number of music events in New Mexico, and Texas.
+Forty years later, he is a respected singer and songwriter and the driving force behind several music events in New Mexico and Texas.

 He writes, performs, produces, and promotes his own special brand of music.
 LJT, as he is also known, donates his time and talents to numerous causes and events.